kbseah/changer-ranger/docs/index.md

 ### The optimal-denomination problem

 The change-making problem assumes that you have coins in a given denomination, e.g. 25, 10, 5, 1 for the US dollar.
 What if you had a free hand in designing your own money?
 In the **optimal-denomination problem**, we want to find the coinage that minimizes the average change that one has to make.
-Of course, it would be impractical to have a coin for every number from 1 to 99, so we constrain the problem by specifying that one is limited to, say, 4 or 5 different types of coins (though the euro has 6 coins for values below 1 Eur).
+Of course, it would be impractical to have a coin for every number from 1 to 99, so we constrain the problem by specifying that one is limited to, say, 4 or 5 different types of coins (though the euro has 6 coins for values below 1 EUR).

 This problem has been tackled by Shallit (2003), who assumed that the coin-user would encounter every amount from 1 to 99 cents with equal probability.